helm/helm/docs/developers.md

 Note that you need to be on protobuf 3.x (`protoc --version`) and use the latest Go plugin.

+While the gRPC and ProtoBuf specs remain silent on indentation, we require that the indentation style matches the Go format specification.
+Namely, protocol buffers should use tab-based indentation and rpc declarations should follow the style of Go function declarations.

 ### The Helm API (HAPI)

 We use gRPC as an API layer.
 See `pkg/proto/hapi` for the generated Go code,